MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/readme.md

    - Power on your device.
 It should automatically boot from the SD card.

 3. **Initial Setup**:
-   - Follow the on-screen instructions to complete the initial setup of DietPi.
+   - Follow the on-screen instructions to complete the initial setup.

 ### Troubleshooting Tips
 - **Permission Denied Error**: Ensure you are using `sudo` with the `dd` command.